MauroGuar/ONT-Info/README.md

 ## 🛠️ Installation

 The installation is divided for [Windows](#windows-installation) and [Linux](#linux-installation) systems.
-Although Windows is supported, it is recommended to use Linux for better performance.
+Although Windows is supported, it is recommended to use Linux for better performance and reliability.

 ### Linux Installation